guardianjs/guardianjs/README.md

 ## Extending

 It is really simple to extend guardian.
-In fact the failure output is not as interesting until you extend.
+In fact the failure output is not as interesting until you do.
+For example:

 ```js
 var guardian = require('guardianjs'),